Cold, wet and windy weather can take its toll on a holiday caravan, so it’s always worth preparing your static or lodge for the winter period.

 Check your caravan seals

-Check skylights for any signs of damage, such as cracks, and check there’s no damage or wear and tear to all the seams and seals.
+Check skylights for any signs of damage, such as cracks, and check there’s no damage or wear and tear to all the seams and seals and clean and clear vents.
 Arrange to get any damage repaired before you leave.

 Also, take a look at your caravan chassis to see if it’s in tip-top condition and that there are no signs of rust or other damage and that any blocks have not cracked or moved.

-Block any holes underneath your caravan with wire mesh to stop vermin getting into your static caravan and even consider a battery-operated rodent deterrent device to keep mice and rats at bay!
+Cover any holes underneath your caravan with wire mesh to stop vermin getting into your static caravan (but still allow ventilation) and even consider a battery-operated rodent deterrent device to keep mice and rats at bay!
 It’s amazing how much damage they can cause by chewing or leaving droppings behind!
 Also putting the plugs back in the sink will stop any little creatures from making their way into your caravan.

 Close and lock everything